prometheus/jmx_exporter/docs/standalone/README.md

 Standalone JMX Exporter
 ---

-The Standalone JMX Exporter runs as a separate application to your application, and collects JMX MBean metrics via RMI.
+The Standalone JMX Exporter runs as a separate application to your application, and collects JMX MBean metrics via RMI

 ## Collection Modes